nihui/ruapu/README.md

 ruapu determines whether the CPU supports certain instruction sets by trying to execute instructions and detecting whether an `Illegal Instruction` exception occurs. ruapu does not rely on the cpuid instructions and registers related to the CPU architecture, nor does it rely on the `MISA` information and system calls of the operating system.
 This can help us get more detailed CPU ISA information.

+## FAQ
+#### Why is the project named ruapu

+&emsp;ruapu is the abbreviation of rua-cpu, which means using various extended instructions to harass and amuse the CPU (rua!).
+Based on whether the CPU reacts violently (throws an illegal instruction exception), it is inferred whether the CPU supports a certain extended instruction set.

+#### Why is ruapu API designed like this

+&emsp;We consider gcc builtin functions to be good practice, saying `__builtin_cpu_init()` and `__builtin_cpu_supports()`. ruapu refers to this design, which can be a 1:1 replacement for gcc functions, and supports more operating systems and compilers, giving it better portability.

+#### Why does SIGILL occur when executing in debugger or simulator, such as `gdb`, `lldb`, `qemu-user`, `sde` etc.

+&emsp;Because debuggers and simulators capture the signal and stop the ruapu signal handler function by default, we can continue execution at this time, or configure it specifically, such as `handle SIGILL nostop` in gdb. ruapu technically cannot prevent programs from stopping in debuggers and emulators

+#### How to add detection capabilities for new instructions to ruapu

+&emsp;_Assume that the new extended instruction set is named `rua`_

+1. Add `RUAPU_INSTCODE(rua, rua-inst-hex) // rua r0,r0` and `RUAPU_ISAENTRY(rua)` in `ruapu.h`
+2. Add `PRINT_ISA_SUPPORT(rua)` in `main.c` to print the detection result
+3. Add entries about `rua` in README.md
+4. Create a pull request!

+&emsp;_https://godbolt.org/ is a good helper to view the compiled binary code of instructions._

 ## Repos that use ruapu
 * [ncnn](https://github.com/Tencent/ncnn) &emsp;_High-performance neural network inference framework_
 * [libllm](https://github.com/ling0322/libllm) &emsp;_Efficient inference of large language models_